 Before diagnosing for more deep-rooted problems, ensure the robot vacuum is properly charged by redocking it for a full charge.
 Some accompanying mobile apps (such as the ECOVACS HOME app) allow you to check the automatic vacuum’s battery life and that the battery is functioning optimally.

 The next step in diagnosing your robot floor cleaner is to wipe the sensors (which can be on the front and bottom of the machine) with a soft, dry cloth to remove any smudges.
 If you own a DEEBOT robot vacuum, you can then test each individual sensor on the app to make they’re working correctly.

-Clear The Brushes And Suction
+Clear the Brushes And Suction

-Make sure the robot is powered off and use something thin and sturdy, like a toothbrush, to untangle hair or fibres that may have got caught in the main or side brushes.
+Make sure the robot is powered off and use something thin and sturdy, like a toothbrush, to untangle hair or fibers that may have got caught in the main or side brushes.
 Carefully use the toothbrush to clear any clogs in the suction system.
 Then, power the vacuum on to check if it now runs without interruption.

 There may also be a compatibility issue with the device and its software.
 You can fix this by visiting your phone’s app store (Google Play or App Store) and checking if there are any pending updates to the ECOVACS HOME app.